 When Paul talks about doctrine, I recall Paul’s approach to the Corinthians:

 “And I, when I came to you, brothers, did not come proclaiming to you the testimony of God with lofty speech or wisdom.
 For I decided to know nothing among you except Jesus Christ and him crucified.”
-(1 Corinthians 2:1)
+(1 Cor.
+2:1)

 Paul focused on the Gospel message, which is simply that Jesus lived; He died; He was buried; He rose again; and He appeared to His followers.
 Paul focused on the essentials.
 The word translated by the phrase, “to teach other doctrine” is heterodidaskaleó.
 It means “teach different things, that is, different from the true or necessary teaching”.